ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 Start with:

 ```
-php system/ee/eecli.php make:mcp
+php system/ee/eecli.php make:mcp-route
 ```

-This adds a new file to your `Mcp` folder which will act similar to the Index page we discussed above.
+This adds a new file to your `Mcp` folder which will act similar to the Index page we discussed above, along with a matching View in our `views` folder.

 Now inside of your `/Mcp` folder you have a new file and matching Mcp class based on the name you chose in the CLI.
 This page will be accessible based on the class name you provided.
 For example:

 ```
-php system/ee/eecli.php make:mcp
+php system/ee/eecli.php make:mcp-route
 View name? configurations
 Which add-on would you like to add this to? amazing_add_on
 Mcp successfully created!